 Should you find that funds have already been submitted to the state, receiving a refund is as simple as visiting http://www.maine.gov/treasurer/unclaimed_property/ and clicking the Search Unclaimed Property link.
 This allows you to search and claim any lost money that you may have from other financial institutions.

-More information regarding the Maine Unclaimed Property Act can be found by following this link to the Maine Unclaimed Property Act or by calling the credit union at any time – 207-947-0374.
+More information regarding the Maine Unclaimed Property Act can be found by following this link or by calling the credit union anytime at 207-947-0374.